 Dr. Seonjoo Lee received her B.S. and M.S. degrees in Statistics from the Seoul National University, South Korea.
 She completed her Ph.D. in Statistics and Operations Research from the University of North Carolina at Chapel Hill in 2011.
 Her thesis focused on the development of independent component analysis with biomedical applications.
-After completion of her degree she joined the Center for Neuroscience and Regenerative Medicine at National Institution of Health and Uniform Service University and is currently working on the development of statistical methodology for high-dimensional longitudinal data.
-She also interested in multimodal data analysis and latent variable modeling.
+After completion of her degree, she joined the Center for Neuroscience and Regenerative Medicine at National Institution of Health and Uniform Service University and is currently working on the development of statistical methodology for high-dimensional longitudinal data.
+She is also interested in multimodal data analysis and latent variable modeling.

 Jean Choi, MS